Which STD can I test from home?

 - Pelvic inflammatory disease (PID)

 While PID is not necessarily a sexually transmitted disease, it is associated with sexually transmitted diseases that have not been treated over extended periods of time, particularly chlamydia and gonorrhea.
-PID affects women more than men, and it is associated with infertility.
-Some of the most common symptoms of pelvic inflammatory disease include pelvic pain and and fever.
-The only way to diagnose PID is to visit your doctor, who will run a sexual health screening, and then may perform a laparoscopy, in which a surgical video camera is used to view the reproductive organs.
+As a result, the infection extends to other reproductive organs.
+PID doesn’t affect men, since it’s an infection of the uterus and fallopian tubes.
+Some of the most common symptoms of pelvic inflammatory disease include pelvic pain, purulent discharge, and fever.
+The only way to diagnose PID is to visit your doctor, who will run a sexual health screening, and then may perform a laparoscopy, in which a surgical video camera is used to view the reproductive and abdominal organs.

 Scabies isn’t necessarily a sexually transmitted disease, rather, it is known as an infestation caused by tiny burrowing mites.
 Scabies is highly contagious and can be contracted through prolonged intimate contact with someone who is experiencing scabies.
 To diagnose scabies, you will need to visit a doctor who will be able to identify the characteristic furrows in the skin that are characteristic of scabies infestation.

 If you are wondering whether or not you should undergo sexual health screening, you should ask yourself a couple of questions, such as:

 - Has it been over a year since I was last tested?